Eliyahu Lankin: Political activism

 In 1934, Lankin joined the Irgun.
 From 1935 to 1939, he was a member of the Notrim, responsible for defending Jewish lives and property from Arab raids.
 As an Irgun member, he participated in landing illegal Jewish immigrants on Palestine's Mediterranean coast.
 In May 1944, he was appointed Commander of the Jerusalem District.
 He took part in the attack on the British intelligence office in Jerusalem in July 1944.
 In December 1944, he was arrested by the British as a result of informing by the Haganah and was exiled to Africa.
 After several attempts, he succeeded—the only one of 107 prisoners—in escaping from the camp in Eritrea on November 10, 1945.
 Eventually, he arrived in Paris in January 1947 and was appointed commander of the Irgun headquarters in Europe.
 He commanded the Altalena, which he brought to Israel.
 After coming ashore, he was arrested by the Israeli government and was kept in administrative detention for two months, along with four other Irgun commanders.

 On release, he joined the IDF, graduated from an officer's course, and was a battalion commander.

 He served as a member of the first Knesset, representing Herut.
 Later, he studied law at the Hebrew University, and was certified as a lawyer in 1954.
+He was a member of the Israel Broadcasting Authority and was a trustee of the Hebrew University.